 The bell rang a third time.
 Andi kept at the door, barking like mad.

-“You’re acting so suspicious; I’m gonna answer.
+“You’re acting weird.
+I’m gonna answer.
 What if someone needs help?”

 “They don’t need us.
 Everybody has a phone.”